metamath/lamp-guide/docs/11/index.md

   confirmed that this step is completely (transitively) proven given its context, justification, and previous steps.
-  If there's an orange "~" (tilde), the step itself has a valid justification transitively depends on something that is not proven.
+  If there's an orange "~" (tilde), the step itself has a valid justification but it transitively depends on something that is not proven.
   Any modification of a proof removes the proof readiness status.
   To regenerate the proof readiness status, press the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify)